jedelman8/nxos-ansible/README.md

 [spine]
 n9k1
 n9k2

+[leaf]
 n9k3
 n9k4

-[leaf]
-n3k1
-n3k2
 ```

 In this example, the hosts file was saved as the file name `hosts`.
 The full path for this file is `/home/cisco/ansible/nxos-ansible/hosts`.

 > Note: the names in the hosts file should match what you have in DNS, the `/etc/hosts/` file, or the mgmt IP Address of the switch.

-The same play could have used `hosts: spine` instead of `hosts: n9k1` in order to automate n9k1, n9k2, n9k3, n9k4 for all tasks in a given play.
+The same play could have used `hosts: spine` instead of `hosts: n9k1` in order to automate n9k1, n9k for all tasks in a given play or `hosts: all` to automate all hosts.

 > Note: you may have noticed `{{ inventory_hostname }}` in the playbook.
 Double curly braces are used to reference variables and it's worth noting that `inventory_hostname` is an internal / built-in Ansible variable.
 This variable is equivalent to the hostname as defined in the hosts file as the hosts get iterated through to execute the set of tasks in the playbook.
 In this previous example, this means that `n9k1` would get sent to the Ansible module during the first task run, `n9k2` for the second run, and so on, etc.